 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large bowl whisk together the gluten-free flour, oats, sugars, baking powder, baking soda, and salt.
+In a large bowl whisk together the gluten-free flour, oats, sugars, baking powder, baking soda, and salt.
 Then stir in the blackberries.
+I like to do this now so they don’t get smushed when the batter is thicker.

-- In a small bowl whisk together the oil, milk, egg, egg yolk, and vanilla.
+In a small bowl whisk together the oil, milk (or dairy-free milk), egg, egg yolk, and vanilla.
 Gently fold the wet ingredients into the dry mixture until no flour pockets remain.

-- Divide the batter in the muffin pan, filling them about 3/4 full.
-Either scoop by the spoonful or use a large trigger scoop to distribute the batter quickly and easily.
+Divide the batter in the muffin pan, filling them about 3/4 full, almost to the top for a nice domed shape.
+Either scoop by the spoonful or use a large 4 tablespoon trigger scoop to distribute the batter quickly and easily.
 Combine the cinnamon sugar mixture and sprinkle on top.

-This gluten-free blackberry muffin recipe may be used as a template to adapt into many gluten-free muffins!
-Choose an idea from below or check out these fluffy gluten-free banana muffins for more mix-in ideas!
+This gluten-free blackberry muffin recipe may be used as a template to adapt into many gluten-free muffins.
+Choose an idea from below or add a comment below to share what you did.

 - For blackberry lemon muffins, add 1 tablespoon lemon zest to the muffin batter.
 Drizzle tops with a lemon glaze (1 cup powdered sugar mixed with 2 tablespoons lemon juice).